Fortinet price target raised to $95 from $88 at Baird

 Baird raised the firm’s price target on Fortinet (FTNT) to $95 from $88 and keeps an Outperform rating on the shares.
-The firm said management’s focus on a major FY25 refresh-cycle has fueled optimism, and is crucial to its near-term/medium term outlook amid cautious Q4 billings guidance.
+The firm said management’s focus on a major FY25 refresh-cycle has fueled optimism, and is crucial to the NT/MT-outlook amid cautious Q4 billings guidance.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>